Bharath Institute of Higher Education and Research

-Bharath Institute of Higher Education and Research (BIHER) also known as Bharath Institute of Science and Technology (BIST), informally Bharath University, and formerly Bharath Engineering College is a private and deemed university and an Indian institute of higher education located in Chennai, the capital of Tamil Nadu, India.
-It is recognised by the University Grants Commission (UGC) and is accredited by the National Assessment and Accreditation Council (NAAC) with the highest grade of A. It is also approved by the All India Council for Technical Education (AICTE).
+Bharath Institute of Higher Education and Research (BIHER), also known as Bharath Institute of Science and Technology (BIST), informally referred to as Bharath University, and formerly known as Bharath Engineering College, is a private deemed university located in Chennai, the capital of Tamil Nadu, India.
+It is also one of the universities recognized by the University Grants Commission (UGC).

 History

 Bharath Institute of Higher Education and Research was founded in 1984 as Bharath Institute of Science and Technology by S. Jagathrakshakan.
 It is among the first autonomous engineering colleges in Tamil Nadu.
 It was first affiliated to Madras University followed by Anna University.
-The institute was awarded deemed university status in 2002 by the University Grants Commission in recognition of its academic excellence.
+The institute was awarded deemed university status in 2002 by the University Grants Commission.
 Hence, the name was changed to Bharath Institute of Higher Education and Research.
 In September 2006, it was renamed as Bharath University per a decree issued by the University Grants Commission enabling deemed universities to include the word "university" in their names.
 In November 2017, it was again renamed as Bharath Institute of Higher Education and Research following a directive issued by University Grants Commission and an order by the Supreme Court of India to all the deemed universities in India.